Ash Crimson: Appearances

+In video games

 Introduced in The King of Fighters 2003, Ash leads the New Hero Team of Duo Lon and Shen Woo which participates in a new King of Fighters tournament.
 After the tournament, he ambushes host Chizuru Kagura and steals her powers, telling Iori Yagami he will be his next opponent.
 In The King of Fighters XI, the character teams up with Oswald and Shen Woo.
 At the game's end Ash leaves his teammates to fight each other, after disclosing that Oswald's price for joining him was finding a drug he can only obtain after defeating their pharmacist's enemy, their own teammate Shen.
 He later finds a berserker, Iori, defeats him and steals his powers.
 When Ash's comrade Elisabeth Blanctorche accuses him of abandoning his original mission and becoming obsessed with power, he leaves after saying that Kyo Kusanagi will be his next victim.
 Ash also appears as an available fighter in the KOF: Maximum Impact 2s update KOF Maximum Impact Regulation A and The King of Fighters XII, games without a storyline.

-In The King of Fighters XIII Ash is the only character not part of a team, and it is learned that he works for Those From the Past (seen in 2003 and XI).
+In The King of Fighters XIII Ash is the only character not part of a team, and it is learned that he works for Those From the Past.
 However, he has a conflict with organization leader Saiki at the end of the game, with his real plan revealed.
 Ash is the final boss in The King of Fighters XIII as "Ash driven insane by the Spiral of Blood" (血の螺旋に狂うアッシュ, Chi no Rasen ni Kuruu Asshu) (also known as Evil Ash) with power stolen from Saiki, who is trying to possess him instead.
 He ultimately sacrifices himself to destroy Saiki, his very own ancestor.
 While Ash's memories start disappearing from almost every people who knew him, he still makes cameos in some endings.